A Study of the Blessing - Old Testament

 Footnotes

 1. “And Isaac loved Esau because he ate of his game, but Rebekah loved Jacob.”
-(Genesis 25:28 NKJV)
+(Genesis 25:28 NKJV)2.
+All biblical quotations are in the King James Version, in the public domain, unless otherwise cited.

 3. The Old Testament Made Easier, Part 1 David J. Ridges Entry for Genesis 49